MattiasLevlinAboAkademi/hebrew-simple-qwerty-windows/README.md

 # hebrew-simple-qwerty-windows

-* This is a simplified Hebrew keyboard layout for Microsoft Windows, based on the American (US) keyboard layout.
+* This is a simplified Hebrew keyboard layout for Microsoft Windows, in terms of keyboard layout based on the American (US) keyboard layout.
-* The layout is based on Modern Hebrew.
+* In terms of language, the keyboard is designed for writing Modern Hebrew.
-* It is based on phonetic and intuitive principles, aiming to make it easy to learn to quickly read and write Hebrew for a beginner.
+* The goal is to make it easy read and write Hebrew for a beginner who is used to QWERTY.
 * Created with [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=102134)

 # Setup